AJ-Acevedo/dotfiles/README.md

 dotfiles are like a programmers toolbox.

-I am using macOS Big Sur 11.1 and my preferred Linux distributions are Debian and Ubuntu.
+I am using macOS Big Sur 11.1 and my preferred Linux distributions are Debian and Ubuntu 20.04.

 For more information on dotfiles, checkout [dotfiles.github.io](http://dotfiles.github.io/)